 Conclusion

-IEEE 802 LMSC thanks MIC for the opportunity to provide this submission and applauds MIC recent progress in finalizing technical conditions on Client-to-Client (C2C) communications as well as the coverage for 320 MHz channel bandwidth in the 6 GHz band.

-IEEE 802 LMSC supports MIC renewed commitment to allocation of +1GHz of license exempt spectrum and prioritization of expansion of 6 GHz regulations enabling Standard Power (SP) using AFC for spectrum sharing with fixed communication systems operated in 5925 MHz to 7125 MHz and authorizing 6425 MHz to 7125 MHz for very low power (VLP) and low power indoor (LPI) modes of operation.
+IEEE 802 LMSC supports MIC renewed commitment to allocation of 1GHz of license exempt spectrum and prioritization of expansion of 6 GHz regulations enabling Standard Power (SP) using AFC for spectrum sharing with fixed communication systems operated in 5925 MHz to 7125 MHz and authorizing 6425 MHz to 7125 MHz for very low power (VLP) and low power indoor (LPI) modes of operation.
 We hope that the new regulation will be enacted in a timely manner.
 We respectfully request Japan's MIC to consider our comments listed in this response.

 Respectfully submitted